 =Nota Bene=

-I simply repurposed the airline name, but everything else - the livery, route network, characters and other elements - are items of my own design.Outback Air and Alice Air Charters are entirely original brand names - or at least they didn’t bring up anything in Wikipedia or Google Search before I used them.
+I simply repurposed the airline name, but everything else in this article about OzJet - the livery, route network, characters and other elements - are all items of my own creation.Outback Air and Alice Air Charters are entirely original brand names - or at least they neither brnad name came up in Wikipedia or Google Search before I used them.
+They are not based on any real life airline that I know of.

-There is no historical record of an airline named Air NT previously existing either.
-There is a Darwin-based not-for-profit organization named Australian Independent Retirees, whose Northern Territory chapter coincidentally uses the acronym AIR NT.
-They seem like very nice folks, but my own version of Air NT is unrelated to them.
+There is no historical record I’ve found to date of an airline named Air NT previously existing either.
+However, there is a Darwin-based not-for-profit organization known as Australian Independent Retirees, whose Northern Territory chapter coincidentally uses the acronym AIR NT.
+They seem like very nice folks, but my own version of Air NT is entirely unrelated to them.

 Several years ago I wrote up a treatment for a proposed TV series to be set in the Australian outback, featuring a small aviation company headquartered at Alice Springs-ASP.
 That company was going to be named Air Oz.
-Nothing came of that proposal.
-I decided to reuse some of the info from that old project here.
+Nothing came of that particular proposal, so I decided to reuse some of the info written up for that old project in this article.